payalsoman/devops-techtalk-mocha/README.md

 * To test the sample test case redistest.js we need to run application server, `node main.js`

 ### Running Tests using Mocha
-* Run the tests using , `mocha`
+* To run specific test case use, `mocha test/*`
-* This will execute all the sample test cases in Test directory.
+* To execute all the sample test cases in Test directory use, `mocha`

 ## Screencast